YixuanLi/densenet-tensorflow/README.md

 ## Differences compared to the original [torch implementation] (https://github.com/liuzhuang13/DenseNet)
 + Preprocessing is not channel-wise, instead we use mean and variances of images instead.
-+ The decay of batch normalization is set to be 0.9 here, whereas torch version uses 0.9999.
++ There is no momentum and weight decay applied on the batch normalization parameters (gamma and beta), whereas torch vertison uses both momentum and weight decay on those.

 ## Questions?